taijeronv/taijeronv_info/content/authors/admin/_index.md

 **Objectives**
-- I'm seeking a full or part time opportunity with a professional company that will utilize my many years of experience in their day to day operations.
+- I'm seeking a full or part time opportunity with a professional company that will appreciate my years of experience and value my professionalism.
-- I'm an obvious fit for the military sector (training, education, or operations).
-I believe my skills will work in other sectors as well.
-Drop me a line and we can discuss it.
+- I'm an obvious fit for the military sector (training, education, or operations) and I believe my skills will work in other sectors as well.
 - I am willing to relocate to the US, Europe, Middle East, Africa, or conflict-zone if necessary.
 If relocating isn't necessary I can work remotely or part time depending on the job.